If you are a student interested in studying abroad on an INTERNATIONAL TRAVEL COURSE

 Review the following documents related to applying for and participating in study abroad during May Term:

-Upload the following to your Simpson Storm Front account:
+Upload the following to your Simpson SC Connect account:

 - a copy of your Simpson College degree audit

 - Proof of payment of the $200 non-refundable deposit from the Simpson College Business Office.
 The $200 deposit is non-refundable, but it is possible to get a refund if you learn that you did not get accepted into the course to which you’ve applied and you decide not to apply to join another course which still has space availability.
-Also, if you need to apply for loans to help fund your travel course expenses and you learn that you are unable to secure student loan funds due to a lack of credit or a co-signor, you can apply to have your deposit money refunded to you.
-This refund option is being offered only up until October 19.
-Contact Jay Wilkinson in the OIE for details.]
+Also, if you need to apply for loans to help fund your travel course expenses and you learn that you are unable to secure student loan funds due to a lack of credit or a co-signor, or if you need to receive a Walt Scholarship to help cover some of the costs but you learn that your scholarship either doesn’t come through or it doesn’t cover as much as you need it to, you can apply to have your deposit money refunded to you.
+This refund option is being offered only up until October 26, 2018.
+Contact Jay Wilkinson in the OIE for details.

 The International Travel Course Policies document contains answers to many frequently asked questions.
 If you have additional questions, please contact Jay Wilkinson in the Office of International Education.